Canon 100D vs G9X Mark II

 - More modern: Reflects 3 years and 9 months of technical progress since the 100D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the G9X Mark II is the clear winner of the contest (14 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G9X Mark II is the clear winner of the contest (15 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 100D and the G9X Mark II in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.